First, I would like to discuss some of the materials balls were/are made of.

-1. Rubber Balls They don't really make these anymore because lanes are no longer made of wood.
+1. Rubber Balls- They no longer make these anymore because the lanes are no longer made of wood.
 They came in a hard or soft shell.You could probably get one at a yard sale, but most bowlers want to keep up with technology changes which helps them score higher, so today they prefer polyester or urethane bowling balls.

 2. Polyester Balls-These balls have varying degrees of Hardness.
 Softer balls will start hooking sooner on the lane, and the harder surfaced balls will travel a bit farther down the lane before they begin to hook.

 3. Urethane Balls- As time passed, the makers of these bowling balls realized that it made more sense to make a ball out of the same material that the lanes were made from.
 This material is much stronger and the balls hit the pocket with more power, but at the same time can be more difficult to control.

 There are basically three parts of a bowling ball:

 2. CORE: The core of a bowling ball is a liquid polymer resin blend which is poured in and around the weight block in this second mold.
 The molds are all the same size, but the concentration of the materials in this liquid is what allows the weights of the bowling balls to vary.
 This core takes several days to completely dry.
 (Look at your bowling ball if you have one and find the little dot which is the PIN.
 It shows you where the top of the core is).
 After the core is dried, the ball is taken out of this mold and put into a third mold.